Politics of the Southern United States: Late 20th century into 21st century

-2016 - Present
+2016–present

 After the 2016 elections, nearly every state legislature in the South was GOP-controlled.
-Republican nominee for President Donald Trump notably won Elliott County, KY, becoming the first Republican Presidential nominee to ever win that county.
+Republican nominee for President Donald Trump notably won Elliott County, KY, becoming the first Republican presidential nominee to ever win that county.
 Following the 2019 elections, Democrats won control of Virginia's House of Delegates and State Senate, thus giving them trifecta over the state government for the first time since the 1990s.
-However in 2021, Virginians would elect Glenn Youngkin as Governor and Republicans would retake control of the House of Delegates with a 52-48 majority.
-During the early 2020s, Georgia began to see itself become electorally competitive for Republicans again as Joe Biden won the state in 2020 election.
+However, in 2021, Virginians would elect Glenn Youngkin as Governor and Republicans would retake control of the House of Delegates with a 52–48 majority.
+During the early 2020s, Georgia began to see itself become electorally competitive for Democrats again as Joe Biden won the state in 2020 election.
 Furthermore, Georgia would elect Democrats Jon Ossoff and Raphael Warnock as their Senators in concurrent regularly scheduled and special elections, respectively.
 Warnock would be elected to a full term in 2022 even as Republicans swept all statewide races and retained control of the state legislature.

 Connections between education and politics

 Research studies in American political affiliations demonstrate that an "uneducated"(lack of post-secondary school) white populace tends to vote Republican.
 Looking at the racial composition through the 2022 census demonstrates that the most prevalent race in the south are whites.
-Using these pieces of information, the tendency for the south to vote republican could be further be explained as a lack of education in this region of the United States, as there are plenty of majority white states that tend to vote blue (Red states and blue states).
+Using these pieces of information, the tendency for the south to vote Republican could be further be explained as a lack of education in this region of the United States, as there are several majority-white states outside of the Deep South that tend to vote Democratic, but also many uneducated Southern blacks who vote Democrat as well, most likely due to the historical lack of state funding and educational focus in predominantly black schools and counties.
+(Red states and blue states).

 Recent trends

 LGBTQ rights

 In September 2004, Louisiana became the first state to adopt a constitutional ban on same-sex marriage in the South.
 This was followed by Arkansas, Georgia, Kentucky, Mississippi, and Oklahoma in November 2004; Texas in 2005; Alabama, South Carolina, Tennessee, and Virginia in 2006; Florida in 2008; and finally North Carolina in 2012.
 North Carolina became the 30th state to adopt a state constitutional ban of same-sex marriage.
 This ended with Obergefell v.
 Hodges Supreme Court case, which ruled in favor of same-sex marriage nationwide on June 26, 2015.
-Virginia removed its laws banning same-sex marriage in 2020, but the constitutional amendment banning it is still in place, although not currently enforceable.
+Virginia removed its laws banning same-sex marriage in 2020, but the constitutional amendment banning it is still in place, although not currently enforceable also due to the 2022 Respect for Marriage Act.
+Republican-majority legislatures in Florida, Tennessee and Texas pushed for increased restrictions on transgender rights and gender-nonconforming expression in the 2020s.